DimitriosGkiokmema/CSC316-Project/README.md

 We created our own dataset listing major airports and military bases across Canada, along with their coordinates, to enable proximity analysis in the map visualization.

 Sci-Fi Movie Dataset (Custom):
 A list of popular science fiction films released 'til today, used to highlight cultural moments in the timeline visualization and explore their correlation with sighting spikes.
+This dataset came from ChatGPT.

 Project Links
 Live Website: https://csc316project.netlify.app/